EricKit/coordinate/README.md

 # coordinate
-Typescript coordinate class for handling coordinate input and output
+Typescript coordinate class for handling coordinate input and output.
+If you improve it, please create pull request.

 # Usage
 Liberally accepts different coordinate types